 Fight and Intimacy Director

-Michael Rossmy is a Resident Fight and Intimacy Director for Yale Rep, a lecturer in acting at David Geffen School of Drama, and the Combat and Intimacy Supervisor for Yale College.
-Regional credits include Yale Repertory Theatre, The Public Theater, Westport Country Playhouse, Goodspeed Musicals, Paper Mill Playhouse, Asolo Rep, The Old Globe, TheaterWorks (Hartford), Princeton University, The Acting Company, Soho Rep., the Geffen Playhouse, Long Wharf Theatre, McCarter Theatre, Carnegie Mellon University, and others.
+Michael Rossmy is a Resident Fight and Intimacy Director for Yale Rep, a lecturer in acting at David Geffen School of Drama, and the Stage Combat and Intimacy Advisor for Yale College.
+Broadway credits include A Tale of Two Cities, Cymbeline, and Superior Donuts.
+Resident theater credits include The Public Theater, Westport Country Playhouse, Goodspeed Musicals, Paper Mill Playhouse, Asolo Rep, The Old Globe, TheaterWorks (Hartford), Princeton University, The Acting Company, Soho Rep, the Geffen Playhouse, Long Wharf Theatre, McCarter Theatre, Carnegie Mellon University, and others.
 He was nominated for a 2017 Drama Desk Award for his work on Troilus and Cressida for The Public Theater’s production in Central Park.
-As an intimacy coach, Michael’s credits include the world premiere of White Noise by Suzan-Lori Parks at The Public, directed by Oscar Eustis; The Marriage of Figaro at Opera Theatre of Saint Louis; and The Acting Company’s Measure for Measure directed by Janet Zaresh.
+Upcoming projects include fight and intimacy direction for the world premiere of Sally & Tom by Suzan-Lori Parks at the Guthrie Theater.

 Tara Rubin, C.S.A.